MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/access-waccess.md

 ## Remarks

 When used with files, the **_access** function determines whether the specified file or directory exists and has the attributes specified by the value of *mode*.
-When used with directories, **_access** determines only whether the specified directory exists; in [!INCLUDE[Win2kFamily](../../c-runtime-library/includes/win2kfamily_md.md)] and later operating systems, all directories have read and write access.
+When used with directories, **_access** determines only whether the specified directory exists; in Windows 2000 and later operating systems, all directories have read and write access.

 |*mode* value|Checks file for|
 |------------------|---------------------|